Pawlokow78/PolAI78MlPl/README.md

 # PolAI78MlPl
 Give , Share, Multiply .
 My project will combine common ideas , values and goals we strive for .
-Open Power Shell in Windows as Administrator and paste the copied link from point 4. , waiting for a while and use the useful features of Free . irm "https://christitus.com/win" | iex
+Open Power Shell in Windows as Administrator and paste this copied link: irm "https://christitus.com/win" | iex